If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 - Step 5: Reach out and get your shares

-The first three steps form the basis of The Datatainment Method formula:
+The first three steps form the basis of The Datatainment Method formula for viral posts:

-Pop Culture Topic + Niche Topic + Data = Awesomeness!
+Pop Culture Topic + Niche Topic + Data = Viral Posts!

 The last step is a big part of why this approach is so successful.
 You are going to be tapping into an already fanatic fan base to help promote your material.